-Jury asks judge for information in federal judge shooting case
+Jury asks judge for info in federal judge shooting case

 A Wayne County jury deliberating the fate of the man charged with shooting U.S. District Judge Terrence Berg went home Monday without reaching a verdict.

 They are set to resume deliberations at 9 a.m.
 Tuesday.
 They deliberated for about three hours Monday.
 During that time, they has sent out two notes with questions about evidence presented at trial.

 The defendant, Kevin Andre Smith Jr., last year was part of a ring that committed “far reaching” crimes across Detroit’s northwest side, an assistant prosecutor Monday in his closing arguments in Smith trial.